 This Commission was established by Ordinance O-17-644 on June 19, 2017, as a combination of the previously existing Ethnic Advisory Commission and the Arts & Cultural Commission.
 CM-06-240-17

-There are 11 members on this Commission.
+This is an 11 member Commission, however we have 13 active members due to the consolidation of two commissions in July 2017.
 In addition, there three non-voting members - two are members of the City Council and the other is a City staff liaison.

 The Commissioners serve three-year terms that expire on February 28.

 This Commission meets on the second Thursday of each month at 7 p.m.